 The museum contains many devotional objects such as the Palestinian ampoule (sixth century) used by pilgrims to bring oil from the Holy Land to the western world, along with other holy objects (sixth through ninth centuries).
 A whole section of the museum is devoted to reliquaries and furnishings according to the Saint Columban tradition.
 In the picture gallery, the most important piece is a large 1522 polyptych by Bernardino Luini.

-The MCM Collection is now open only on Sunday.
-To ensure optimal conditions, all visitors will be required to:
+To ensure optimal conditions, all visitors will be required to wear a mask

 The Abbey Museum is closed on November, December, January and February

 mail : firstname.lastname@example.org

 PRICE Abbey Museum + Mazzolini Museum:

 Reduced price ticket: € 4, 00 (over 65, children from 7 to 14 years old, groups at least of 10 people)